 Now let’s break down basic slice avoidance in three parts:

-Avoid Adjusting Your Stance
+Avoid Adjusting Your Aim

 The problem with this “solution” is two-fold.
-First, if you do manage to make solid contact and the ball doesn’t slice you’ll be well left of your target, and second, by simply “playing around you’re slice” you’ll never give yourself the opportunity to truly fix the problem.
+First, if you do manage to make solid contact and the ball doesn’t slice you’ll be well left of your target, and second, by simply “playing around your slice” you’ll never give yourself the opportunity to truly fix the problem.
 This is not even mentioning the fact that a slice takes quite a bit of distance off the shot, so you’re selling yourself short every time you play into it.

 Instead, try keeping your shoulders and body aimed at your target.
 A simple way to check your aim and alignment is to hold the golf club horizontally across your thighs with the butt end of the handle pointing at your target, then move the club up across your shoulders to see if they too are aimed in the same direction.
 You can also ask your playing partner to spot check you to see if you’re aimed at your target or if you’re too far left or right.